mjrusso/scoot/README.md

 ## Usage

-Scoot supports two navigation modes: **element-based**, and **grid-based**.

-* **Element-based navigation:** MacOS accessibility APIs are used to find user interface elements, such as buttons and links, on the user's screen.
-(In this mode, Scoot will look for elements in the focused window of the frontmost app.)
-* **Grid-based navigation:** all connected screens are subdivided into aa grid of equally-sized cells.

-Each location is identified by a unique character sequence, making each element (or cell) uniquely addressable with the keyboard.

-To activate Scoot in element-based navigation mode, use the ⇧⌘J global keyboard shortcut.

-To activate Scoot in grid-based navigation mode, use the ⇧⌘K global keyboard shortcut.
+To activate Scoot in the **element-based navigation mode**, use the ⇧⌘J global keyboard shortcut.
+Alternatively, to activate Scoot in the **grid-based navigation mode**, use the ⇧⌘K global keyboard shortcut.

 (As long as Scoot is running, either hotkey will bring the app to the foreground, and activate the requested navigation mode.)